ChenhaoWu18/SoldPriceMap/README.md

   This command wil generate a png file called priceMap.png with graph size 6 and scatter dot size 8

 - detail explaination for the inputs

-* Inputs:
+    * arg1 -  input-text-data-file-name.txt
-    arg1 -  input-text-data-file-name.txt
+    * arg2 -  output-graph-file-name.pny
-    arg2 -  output-graph-file-name.pny
+    * arg3 -  the size of the output graph,
-    arg3 -  the size of the output graph, suggest choose a number between 5-30.
+            suggest choose a number between 5-30.

-    arg4 -  the size of each scatter points in the graph, suggest choose a number similar with graph size, so the larger of the graph the bigger the dots.
+    * arg4 -  the size of each scatter points in the graph, suggest choose a number similar with graph size, so the larger of the graph the bigger the dots.